DickyKitchenJr/React-sample-project/amazon-best-seller/README.md

 # Mock Amazon Best Seller Site

 ## Purpose:
--to recreate the Amazon books best seller site
+- to recreate the Amazon books best seller site
--to demonstrate ability to use React to build the front end of a site
+- to demonstrate ability to use React to build the front end of a site

 ## Resources Used:
 - React